Sleep Apnea Is Treatable

 Once you’ve gotten a sleep test to establish that you have the condition, you have your choice of treatments to improve your health and quality of life.
 You might find CPAP works for you or choose the more comfortable and convenient oral appliance therapy.
 It’s up to you!

-Before you can get sleep apnea treatment, you need to get a diagnosis with a sleep test.
+Before you can get sleep apnea treatment, you need to get a diagnosis with a at-home sleep test.
 Fortunately, SleepTest.com makes that easy.
-You can tell your doctor about us, or order an affordable sleep test for yourself with our online form.
+You can tell your doctor about us, or order an affordable sleep test for yourself.

 CPAP: The Gold Standard That’s Not for Everyone